jecki/DHParser/documentation_src/manuals/04_compile.rst

 the beginning of the handler as these patterns suggest, or to call them at all.
 Rather, the compilation-method decides if and when and, possibly, also for which children the compilation-methods will be called.
-Other, than the traversal implemented in :py:mod:`~transfom`, which is always depth-first, the order of the traversal can be determined freely and may even vary for different sub-trees.
+Other, than the traversal implemented in :py:mod:`~transform`, which is always depth-first, the order of the traversal can be determined freely and may even vary for different sub-trees.